EarlPitts/msc-thesis/contents/02_sequential.md

 *Success typing* $\cite{success_typing}$ is a constraint-based type inference algorithm.
 It starts with the type of every possible term, then successively narrows it down, based on constraints from the term's context.

-We use a working implementation of success typing called *Typer* $\cite{typer}$, which can work on individual source files, although it requires already evisting type information generated by Dialyzer $\cite{dialyzer}$.
+We use a working implementation of success typing called *Typer* $\cite{typer}$, which can work on individual source files, although it requires already existing type information generated by Dialyzer $\cite{dialyzer}$.

 Dialyzer works by first generating a so called Persistent Lookup Table (PLT), which contains the results of its preliminary analysis.
 The PLT then can be used later for various kinds of static analysis.